 Eligible Long-Term Care Premiums

 Premiums for long-term care are treated the same as health care premiums and are deductible on your taxes subject to certain limitations.
-For individuals age 40 or less at the end of 2013, the limitation is $360.
-Persons over 40 but less than 50 can deduct $680.
-Those over age 50 but not more than 60 can deduct $1,360, while individuals over age 60 but younger than 70 can deduct $3,640.
-The maximum deduction $4,550 and applies to anyone over the age of 70.
+For individuals age 40 or younger at the end of 2014, the limitation is $370.
+Persons more than 40 but not more than 50 can deduct $700.
+Those more than 50 but not more than 60 can deduct $1,400, while individuals more than 60 but not more than 70 can deduct $3,720.
+The maximum deduction $4,660 and applies to anyone more than 70 years of age.

-Starting in 2013, there will be an additional 0.9 percent Medicare tax on wages above $200,000 for individuals ($250,000 married filing jointly).
-Also starting in 2013, there is a new Medicare tax of 3.8 percent on investment (unearned) income for single taxpayers with modified adjusted gross income (MAGI) over $200,000 ($250,00 joint filers).
+The additional 0.9 percent Medicare tax on wages above $200,000 for individuals ($250,000 married filing jointly), which became effective last year, in 2013, remains in effect for 2014, as does the Medicare tax of 3.8 percent on investment (unearned) income for single taxpayers with modified adjusted gross income (AGI) more than $200,000 ($250,00 joint filers).
 Investment income includes dividends, interest, rents, royalties, gains from the disposition of property, and certain passive activity income.
 Estates, trusts and self-employed individuals are all liable for the new tax.

 Foreign Earned Income Exclusion